novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-106.md

 * * *

-Meanwhile, the two people who had officially entered into a business agreement with Alta Vista in the United States.
+Meanwhile, the two people who had officially entered into a business agreement with AltaVist in the United States.

 To be precise, it was a field operation.

-How much and how to apply Jungle’s search engine to Alta Vista’s webpage.
+How to apply and how much they can apply Jungle’s search engine to AltaVist’s webpage.

 “Why are they gathering like this?”

 “I don't know.
 They must be curious about us.”

-The two reviewing it on the computer were surrounded by Alta Vista's developers.
+The two reviewing it on the computer were surrounded by AltaVist's developers.

 “By the way, this work won't be easy, right?”